Houdini 21.0 Crowd simulations

 Transition to new animation clip at manually selected points

-This example demonstrates how to use the Crowd MotionPath Transition SOP to blend between animation clips, as well as how to use intermediate transition clips defined by a clip transition graph.
+This example demonstrates how to use the Crowd MotionPath Transition SOP to blend between animation clips, and how to use intermediate transition clips defined by a clip transition graph.

 To...Do this